+- universal precautions

+- protecting healthcare workers from infection in the workplace, including prevention of sharps/splash incidents

+- source and protective isolation

+- antibiotic stewardship

+- aseptic non-touch technique (ANTT)

+- · single-use items.

+- Describes specific control measures employed to prevent transmission of infection to include hand hygiene, PPE and isolation and cohorting strategies

+- Explains the basic principles of environmental control measures to include cleaning, disinfection, sterilisation of patient care equipment and environmental cleaning (housekeeping)

+- Explains the basic principles of food hygiene

-- universal precautions - protecting healthcare workers from infection in the workplace, including prevention of sharps/splash incidents - source and protective isolation - antibiotic stewardship - aseptic non-touch technique (ANTT) - single-use items. - Describes specific control measures employed to prevent transmission of infection to include hand hygiene, PPE and isolation and cohorting strategies - Explains the basic principles of environmental control measures, to include cleaning, disinfection, sterilisation of patient care equipment and environmental cleaning (housekeeping) - Explains the basic principles of food hygiene in relation to catering, food production and distribution in the hospital setting, and associated aspects e.g. hazard analysis and critical control point (HACCP) - Demonstrates understanding of the role of the hospital laundry service in the prevention and management of outbreaks - Explains the role of the local authority in relation to infection control - Explains the role of the occupational health department in managing staff screening during outbreaks, pre-employment screening, according to local antibiotic guidelines selection of PPE items and handwashing products, and in the reporting of injuries, diseases, and dangerous occurrences regulations (RIDDOR) process
+- Demonstrates following local infection prevention and control procedures - Demonstrates performing practical clinical procedures using aseptic technique - Demonstrates prescribing antibiotics according to local antibiotic guideline - Demonstrates infection prevention and control practices - Demonstrates critical evaluation of disinfectants, cleaning products and equipment as part of making an informed choice for an organisation in relation to catering, food production and distribution in the hospital setting, and associated aspects e.g. hazard analysis critical control point (HACCP) analysis

+- Demonstrates understanding of the role of the hospital laundry service in the prevention and management of outbreaks - Explains the role of the local authority in relation to infection control - Explains the role of the Occupational Health department in managing staff screening during outbreaks, pre-employment screening, selection of PPE items and handwashing products, and in the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) process